kroy-the-rabbit/dnsgui/README.md

 # dnsgui

-An Unbound GUI for local DNS resolution and forwarding or recursion.
+An Unbound GUI for local DNS resolution and forwarding/recursion.

 ![example](https://user-images.githubusercontent.com/20545075/74970589-3ed4be00-53e4-11ea-9893-fb761d6b4c1b.png)

+### What is this.

+A simple GUI for managing local DNS.
+It can act as a complete DNS server for a small home/office network.

 This is a project that started three or four years ago when I wasn't really satisified with any of the options for GUI DNS management.